grayfallstown/Chia-Plot-Status/README.md

 On Windows without WSL:

 Take the same command you are currently using and just add ` 2>&1 | % ToString | Tee-Object -FilePath "C:\Users\$env:UserName\.chia\mainnet\plotter\$([GUID]::NewGUID().ToString('D')).log"` at the end.
-Note: there must be a whitespace between your command and this.
+Note: there must be a whitespace between your command and this and there is nothing to be replaced in this line.
+Just leave it as it is.

 On Windows with WSL: